Principles and values of clean sport

 IAF is WADA Anti-doping Code Compliant

 The work against doping is an important one, in which the whole world-community of sports participates, through their international as well as national federations.
-The situation for Aikido, lacking any kind of competition, is different from the case in almost all sports, but the IAF and its member federations are committed to join in the anti-doping work.
+The situation for Aikido, lacking any kind of competition, is different from the case in all other disciplines of sports, but the IAF and its member federations are committed to join in the anti-doping work.

 Doping is an unethical as well as health hazardous method to improve in sports achievements, not only competition, especially if young athletes are manipulated into its use.
 Therefore, the sports community, including the martial arts, must be joined to firmly act against its spread.